A terror of a different kind stalks the streets of revolutionary Paris.

 The house was cold and dark and obviously meant to be abandoned.
 There was no sign of Fabre or the third man.
 The Baron seemed about to demand an explanation but Daciana made a signal that they should go to the next floor.
 “Too many windows here,” she said, and evidently he agreed.
 Taking the food with them, they went to the upstairs bedroom.
 The Baron sat on the edge of an old bed and picked through the basket.
 The room was lit by a single candle covered with a perforated hood that smothered almost all the light, but she could still see that he was a handsome man of forty, and clearly a Gascon.
 He was, in fact, a descendent of d'Artagnan.
 Daciana did her best to look demure.

 “Your pardon,” she said, curtsying like a good royalist.
 “You were spotted.
 Someone reported you to the Surveillance Society, and this house was mentioned at the Section meeting tonight.
 I came to warn you, and to give what help I can.”

 The Baron rubbed his unshaven jaw.
 “Are they coming for us?”

 “Not yet,” she said.
-“No one believed the spy who spotted you because he himself is under suspicion.
-But it is only a matter of time before someone else suspects.”
+“No one believed the spy who reported on you because he himself is under suspicion.
+But it’s only a matter of time.”